 For the gluten-free streusel:

-In a small bowl, whisk together the gluten-free flour, granulated sugar, brown sugar, cinnamon, and salt.
+In a small bowl, whisk together ½ cup(70g) gluten-free flour, ¼ cup(50g) granulated sugar, ¼ cup(50g) light brown sugar, ½ teaspoon ground cinnamon, and ¼ teaspoon salt.

 For the coffee cake:

-Add the egg, sour cream, milk, and vanilla.
-Mix until smooth, scraping down the sides of the bowl with a spatula as needed.
+Add 1(50g) large egg, ¾ cup(180g) sour cream, ½ cup(120g) whole milk, and 1½ teaspoons vanilla extract.
+Mix until smooth, scraping down the sides of the bowl as needed.

-Add the dry ingredients to the wet ingredients and mix until just combined and no more streaks of flour remain.
+Add the dry ingredients to the wet ingredients and mix until just combined and no streaks of flour remain.

 Sprinkle the chilled streusel over the chocolate chips.